Holden Commodore (VB): Design

-The VB Commodore was loosely based on the 1977 Opel Rekord E bodyshell but with the front grafted on from the Opel Senator to accommodate the larger Holden six-cylinder and V8 engines, giving it a similar appearance to the Opel Commodore, the Vauxhall Viceroy, sold in the UK and the Chevrolet Commodore, sold in South Africa.
+The VB Commodore was based on the 1977 Opel Rekord E but with the front grafted on from the Opel Senator A to accommodate the larger Holden six-cylinder and V8 engines, thus giving it a similar appearance to the Opel Commodore, the Vauxhall Carlton/Viceroy, sold in the UK and the Chevrolet Commodore, sold in South Africa.
 Overall, the body was strengthened substantially to withstand the harsh conditions of the Australian outback.
+The dashboard and interior were carried over largely unaltered from the Opel Rekord, except for some details such as the indicator stalk being moved to the right hand side of the steering column in line with Australian convention.
 Total cost of development is reported to be over A$110 million.

 The Commodore represented a major shift in thinking for Holden since it was significantly smaller than the previous full-size family car, the Holden Kingswood, but visually similar in size to the mid-size Torana / Sunbird sedans.
 It essentially came about in response to the 1973 oil crisis and the need to produce more fuel-efficient cars.
 Holden, hedging their bets, initially built the Commodore alongside the other two established body styles, until the Torana was dropped in mid-1979, with only the Sunbird surviving into mid-1980 following release of the updated VC Commodore.
 The VB was available in three specification levels: Commodore, Commodore SL, and Commodore SL/E. A station wagon variant – not available in SL/E form – was released on 24 July 1979, hitting showrooms on 6 August 1979.
 It featured a large cargo area and an easy access one-piece lift-up tailgate.
 As the wagon-specific sheet metal had to be imported from Germany (from the Rekord), the wagon suffered from inevitable component differences from the sedan, confirmed by the separate keys for the ignition system and rear door.

 The OHV engines were largely carried over from the Kingswood: a 2.85-litre 64-kilowatt (86 hp) straight-six, 3.3-litre 71-kilowatt (96 hp) straight-six, 4.2-litre 87-kilowatt (117 hp) V8, which was also available with dual exhausts to produce 96 kilowatts (129 hp) of power, and a 5.0-litre 114-kilowatt (153 hp) V8, which in dual exhaust form was rated at 125 kilowatts (168 hp).
 The engine blocks on these motors were painted red and are therefore commonly referred to as the Red motors.
 The VB was also available with either a four-speed manual transmission or a three-speed Trimatic automatic transmission, or the Turbo-Hydramatic 350/400 automatic transmission with the 5.0-litre V8.